rob-myers/rob-myers.github.io/articles/tech1.md

 - _PanZoom_ renders an SVG consisting of its children (the Geomorph image provided in _PanZoomDemo_) and _Grid_.
 It adjusts the [SVG viewBox](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox) in response to mouse/pointer events.

 - _Grid_ renders part of an SVG i.e. two grid patterns.
-  They repeat squares of size 10x10 and 60x60 in abstract [SVG user units](https://www.w3.org/TR/SVG2/coords.html#TermUserUnits "@new-tab").
+  They repeat squares of size 10x10 and 60x60 in abstract [SVG user units](https://www.w3.org/TR/SVG2/coords.html#TermUserUnits).

   <aside>

-  SVG user units become concrete via the `<svg>`'s viewBox attribute and its width/height within the DOM.
+  SVG user units become concrete via the `<svg>`'s viewBox attribute and its width/height in the DOM.
-  We'll follow a convention based on the work of Robert Pearce and Eric B. Smith.
-That is, 60 abstract user units (one large grid square) correspond to 1.5 meters.
+  We'll follow a convention based on the work of Robert Pearce and Eric B. Smith:
+  > 60 abstract user units (one large grid square) correspond to 1.5 meters.

   </aside>

 ### React and Preact